gzweigle/open-hybrid-piano/HELP.md

 * The firmware includes code that disables unused hammer / damper inputs.
 Check that these inputs are not disabled in the firmware.
 * Set the debug level (for example see stem_piano_ips2.h) to its maximum value.
 Open a serial port in Arduino software while the piano is running.
 Compare messages to what is expected.
-* If the distance from the hammer or damper to the sensor is too large, the signal will not cross detection thresholds.
+* If the distance from the hammer shank or damper to the sensor is too large, the signal will not cross detection thresholds in the firmware.
-* Try connecting the MIDI cable to another keyboard, see if that works.
+* Try disconnecting the MIDI cable from *stem piano* and then connecting the MIDI cable to another keyboard, see if that works.
 * Put an oscilloscope on the circuit board test point that is at the Analog to Digital Converter (ADC) input.
 Verify getting a signal when move a piano key.
 * Check soldering of signals in sensor data path.
 * Check that integrated circuits are installed with pin 1 matching the * printed on schematic.
 * Turn on speakers.

 Very quiet sound:
-* Check the physical distance from the hammer or damper to the sensor.
+* Check the physical distance from the hammer shank or damper to its sensor.
 * Set the debug level (for example see stem_piano_ips2.h) to its maximum value.
 Open a serial port in Arduino software while the piano is running.
 Look at the volume level printed for MIDI when press a key.
 If it is small then the problem is with the piano.
 If it is large then the problem is with equipment connected to the piano.

 Very loud sounds:
+* If the firmware includes an automated gain control function, check if a bug is causing too much gain.
 * Turn volume on speakers down.

 ## Playability

-Random dropped notes
+Random dropped or sounding notes
 * Look at the comments around settings in the settings file and consider making changes.
+* External light sources on the sensors can cause the sensors to get false signals.
+Try shading the sensors from any external light sources.

 Note repetition is erratic
 * Look at the comments around settings in the settings file and consider making changes.
+* Check the spacing between the sensors and the hammer shanks or dampers.

 Some notes work, some do not
+* Check connections at the sensor at piano key not working.
 * The firmware includes code that disables unused hammer / damper inputs.
 Check that these inputs are not disabled in the firmware.
 * Look at the comments around settings in the settings file and consider making changes.
 * Check that the sensors are getting power.
 * Check the sensor output with a multimeter or oscilloscope.
-When a hammer shank or damper is very close to the sensor the output voltage should be close to 3.3 V. The piano should still work ok if the value in the 3 V range or even (possibly) 2 V range.
-But, in general, the smaller this output voltage value is, the more difficult it will be to get a playable piano.
+When a hammer shank or damper is close to the sensor the output voltage should be close to the ADC voltage reference value.
+The voltage reference value is found either in a hardware bill of materials file (in this repository) or, if the reference is internal then the analog-to-digital converter datasheet.
 * Check for proper soldering of signals in the sensor data path.

 One or more notes play repeatedly